Global model structures for $*$-modules: Global model structures for and

-We recall Schwede's model structures for $\L$-spaces from \cite{schwede:OOU090316} and derive Theorem B. It establishes the global model structure for $*$-modules which is Quillen equivalent to orthogonal spaces via the functor $\qu$.
+We recall Schwede's model structures for $\L$-spaces from \cite{schwede:OOUv1} and derive our first main result, Theorem~\ref{thm_B_strict}.
+It establishes the global model structure for $*$-modules which is Quillen equivalent to orthogonal spaces via the functor $\qu_*$.

 The following notions of equivalences and fibrations of $\L$-spaces will also be used for maps of $*$-modules by viewing them as maps in $\LU$.